lc-3-2/llvm/README.md

 listed in `llvm/lib/Target/LC32CLOpts.cpp`, and they can be passed to `llc` with the `-mllvm` option in the driver.

-One important class of options is `--lc_3.2-use-libcall-for-cmp` and its friends.
-Usually, the backend emits `a - b > 0` when synthesizing `a > b` for both the signed and unsigned case.
-However, this can lead to overflow.
-Adding this flag makes the backend lower comparisons to libcalls wherever overflow is possible.
-By default, this is disabled since we teach students to compare via subtraction.
+One important option is `--lc_3.2-unsafe-cmp`.
+Usually, the backend cannot simply subtract two numbers to compare them, since that could lead to overflow.
+It is forced to pessimistically emit overflow checks, which have overhead.
+This option disables those checks - increasing speed at a potential cost of correctness.
+This option can also be applied on a per-function basis with `__attribute__((unsafe_cmp))`.

 Another set of options is `--lc_3.2-use-r4` and `--lc_3.2-use-r7`.
 The compiler can't take advantage of the global pointer, and the calling convention has the